connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Get Connecticut Divorce Records?

-A requester must visit the Superior court where the divorce suit was filed and adjudicated in person and during business hours.
-The address and contact information of courts in Connecticut is available on the judicial directory.
-The requester must submit a request describing the records sought with sufficient information to help court staff perform a search.
-This information includes the name of the parties, their attorneys, date of filing or adjudication, case number, and the name of the presiding judge.
+Generally, eligible parties can obtain records by visiting the Superior Court where the divorce suit was filed and adjudicated in person and during business hours.
+Inquirers typically have to submit a request describing the records sought with sufficient details to help court staff perform a search.
+This information typically includes the name of the parties, their attorneys, date of filing or adjudication, case number, and the name of the presiding judge.
 Courts also allow mail-in requests for divorce records that are available in the public domain.
-In most cases, the requester will find information on how to request records via mail on the court or county website.
+In most cases, requesters may need information on how to request records via mail on the court or county website.

 Meanwhile, record custodians charge a nominal fee for searching and reproducing the divorce records sought.
-The requester must pay these associated fees via the payment method accepted by the court.
+Requesters typically have to also pay any associated fees via the payment method accepted by the court.
 Furthermore, information on divorce filings is available to interested members of the public online.
 Visit the online repository and perform a search using the aforementioned required parameters.

 disclaimer